 The results of this study demonstrated the potential for in vivo herb/drug interaction involving paracetamol and Denik cleanser resulting in liver injury.
 Our data suggest that Denik cleanser creates a significant drug interaction that could lead to serious adverse health such as hepatotoxicity.
 However, this is subject to validation via pharmacokinetic study.
 Nevertheless, caution is strongly advised against its casual, non-medically supervised usage.

+Author’s Contribution

+Acknowledgements

+REFERENCES